 Images 1.7 and 1.8 are of the same SIP house in Minnesota on a 15°F winter morning.
 Notice no thermal bridging in the walls or roof and very uniform, consistent temperatures shown by the same colors along the wall and roof.
-The superior SIP energy performance of low framing factors providing minimal thermal bridging can be easily recognized improves the sense of comfort for occupants due to in Image 1.7.
+The superior SIP energy performance of low framing factors providing minimal thermal bridging can be easily recognized in Image 1.7.